pranjal080598/Orphanage/README.md

 transaction.
 The delivery person picks the item from the donor and gives it to that orphanage.
 Therefore a smooth process is carried out for the orphanages as well as the donors.
 To use the project:
 1. Download/Clone the repository.
-2. Start the server(Tomcat and MySQL)
+2. Start the server(Tomcat and MySQL).
 3. Import the database (check for the entries)
 4. Run index.php